brianmacy/sz_search_perftest-v4/README.md

 # API demonstrated
 ### Core
-* searchByAttributes: Searches the JSON search request (assumes a RECORD_ID attribute for tracking)
+* search_by_attributes: Searches the JSON search request (assumes a RECORD_ID attribute for tracking)
 ### Supporting
-* init: To initialize the G2Engine and G2Diagnostics objects
+* senzing_core.SzAbstractFactory: To initialize the Sz environment
-* stats: To retrieve internal engine diagnostic information as to what is going on in the engine
+* get_stats: To retrieve internal engine diagnostic information as to what is going on in the engine
-* checkDBPerf: To check single threaded/connection DB latency
+* check_datastore_performance: To check single threaded/connection DB latency

 For more details on the Senzing API go to https://docs.senzing.com